roykroth/roth-recipes/_recipes/roys-stuffing.md

 - 1 1/2 C chicken broth

 directions:
-- "**Night before serving:** in a preheated 400 degree oven, toast bread cubes for 5-7 minutes or until toasted.
+- "**Night before serving:** in a preheated 400&deg; oven, toast bread cubes for 5-7 minutes or until toasted.
 Store in bowl overnight.
 They will get stale."
 - "**Day of serving:** in a large skillet, melt butter and cook onion and celery over medium heat until softened, about 3 minutes."
 - Transfer to bowl with bread cubes, add seasonings and broth.
 Toss well and place in baking dish.
 Bake at 325 degrees for about 20 minutes.